AustinEast/cog/README.md

   public function new() {
     components = new Components();

+    // Assign the Entity field on the Components instance
+    // This is only available by using the integration build macro, detailed here: https://github.com/AustinEast/cog#integration components.entity = this;

     // Create and add the Position Component to the Entity position = new Position();
     components.add(position);